 We assist students in completing financial aid applications (FAFSAs).

-A primary goal of SSS participants is to attain an Associate Degree at Sinclair, then transfer to a four-year institution to complete their degree.
-Consequently, we provide a wealth of information on the transfer process regarding planning and assistance.
+A primary goal of SSS is to assist students who want to transfer to four-year institutions.
+We provide a wealth of information on the transfer process regarding planning and assistance.

-Finally, every quarter we take interested participants on visits to four-year colleges.
-Past college visitations to Wright State, the University of Dayton, and Central State University have yielded helpful information not only about the schools themselves, but also about the transfer process in general.
-Check our calendar for future visits.
+Additionally, every semester we take interested participants on visits to four-year colleges/universities.
+Past college visits to Wright State, the University of Dayton, Central State University and other colleges and universities have yielded helpful information not only about the schools themselves, but also about the transfer process in general.
 Top

-- Study skills guides and learning style inventories are available in our office or on-line.
+Study skills guides and learning style inventories are available in our office.

-- Meanwhile, periodic study skills workshops and the quarterly Early Alert Program keep students actively involved in attaining their educational goals.
+Periodic study skills opportunities and the ASAP Early Alert Program keep students actively involved in attaining their educational goals.

-- If needed, we can serve as liasion between students and instructors, too.
+If needed, we can serve as a liasion between students and instructors.

-By the middle of every quarter, we send progress report forms to instructors requesting evaluations of our participants’ academic performances.
+By the middle of every semester, we send progress report forms to instructors requesting feedback regarding participants’ academic performances.
 Through these early alerts, we are able to pinpoint which students are in danger of failing a class before it is too late to act.
-Participants review their ASAP results with staff, then discuss options for the remainder of the quarter, such as meeting with their instructor, getting tutoring, adjusting their class versus work loads, or withdrawing from a course.
+Participants review their ASAP results with staff, then discuss options for the remainder of the semester, such as meeting with instructors, scheduling tutoring, adjusting work schedules, or withdrawing from a course.
 Top